collapsed-stacks/atheism/questions/850/what-accounts-for-the-astonishing-number-of-atheist-stand-up-comedians.md

 - posted by: [Seti](https://stackexchange.com/users/-1/247-seti) on 2010-12-17
 - score: 3

-<p>Comedians tend to be lateral thinkers, taking their own unique slant on things.
+Comedians tend to be lateral thinkers, taking their own unique slant on things.
 Thus they will tend to reject the conventional, and think for themselves.
-Which tends to lead to atheism.</p>
+Which tends to lead to atheism.

 ## Answer 851